RobinHankin/emulator/README.md

 # Installation

-You can install the released version of permutations from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `emulator` from [CRAN](https://CRAN.R-project.org) with:

 ``` r